lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 Let $L=(\mathbf{a}, b)$ be an LWE ciphertext and let $R$ be an RLWE encryption of $f(x)$.
 An interesting property of $\mathrm{BlindRotate}$ is that noise in
-$L$ can affect the _order_ of the coefficients in the output ciphertext
+$L$ can affect the _positions_ of the coefficients in the output ciphertext
 $\mathrm{BlindRotate}(L, R)$, but it does not affect their _magnitude_.

 For example, suppose that $f(x) = \mathrm{Encode}(1) = 2^{29}$ and